 - Top the broccolini with garlic, oil, salt, and pepper.
 I do this right on the pan.

-- Spread them into a single layer, then roast at 425 degrees F for 10 to 15 minutes.
+- Roast broccolini at 425 degrees F for 10 to 15 minutes.
 Rotate the pan halfway through.
 ENJOY!

 - Lemon.
 Thinly slice 1 small lemon.
 Toss the slices with the broccolini (and garlic if you like) before roasting.